shane-kercheval/mcp-this/README.md

 }
 ```

-## Configuration Format
+## 📋 Configuration Format

-Configuration can be provided either as a YAML file or a JSON string.
+Configuration can be provided as either a YAML file or a JSON string.
 The format supports both top-level tools and organized toolsets.

 ### Basic Structure